LeAnn Rimes: 1996: Country music breakthrough with Blue

-After signing with Curb Records, Rimes recorded a new version of "Blue" as a single.
-However, Rimes told a BBC radio program in October 2016 that the record company accidentally released the version she had recorded as an 11-year-old.
-She said it was this version that peaked at number ten on the Billboard Country Chart.
-Writers and critics drew comparisons to Rimes with that of Patsy Cline.
-Promotion for the single incorrectly stated that Rimes was the first person to record the song.
-The statement proved false as the song had been recorded by multiple artists over the years including Bill Mack himself.
+After signing with Curb, Rimes recorded a new version of "Blue" as a single.
+According to Rimes, the record company accidentally released the version she had recorded as an 11-year-old, and it was this version that peaked at number 10 on the Billboard chart of Hot Country Songs.
+Critics drew comparisons between Rimes and that of Patsy Cline, to whom the song had been pitched in 1963; Mack claimed that Cline was unable to record the song before her death.
+A press release for the song said that Mack had been "waiting over 30 years to find the right vocalist to sing it".
+The song had previously been recorded by multiple artists over the years.
 Nonetheless, the media attention to "Blue" further added to the belief that Rimes was the successor to Cline's legacy.